ashba93/sa-gsl/README.md

 ## 🚀Quick Start

-You can use the command `python examples/gcn_cora.py` or follow the 4 steps.
+You can use the command `python opt_sagsl.py --dataset cora`.

-The following example shows you how to run [GRCN](https://arxiv.org/abs/1911.07123) on the Cora dataset.

 ## Citation